-Northwest Arkansas Audubon Society will host a field trip to Kibler Bottoms and Sharp-Chapel Road near Alma on Sunday, August 25th, at 9:00 AM.
-The focus of this trip will be migrating fall shorebirds with reasonable chances at seeing Upland Sandpipers and Buff-breasted Sandpipers.
+Northwest Arkansas Audubon Society will host a field trip to Kibler Bottoms and Frog Bayou WMA near Alma on Sunday, August 25th, at 9:00 AM.
+The focus of this trip will be migrating fall shorebirds with reasonable chances of seeing Upland Sandpipers and Buff-breasted Sandpipers.
 Other local specialties include Black-bellied Whistling Ducks and Least Terns.
 This will be a car-caravan-style field trip: mostly slow driving with frequent stops for observing with binoculars (and spotting scopes).
 At Sharp Chapel Road we may walk from the cars up to one mile to get a better view of wet units so please bring bug spray, sun protection, and water.
+(Local birders say Sharp Chapel is all grown over with poor shorebird habitat, so we’ll likely skip it this year and use the extra time to visit Blackland Rd where shorebirding has been more productive.)

 We will meet at the Alma McDonald’s parking lot (Address: 247 U. S. Hwy 71, Alma, AR 72921) at 9:00 AM to consolidate cars.
 From there, we’ll first make our way through the sod farms and agricultural fields of Kibler Bottoms, then over to the Orrick Road ponds, Sharp Chapel Road wet units, and finally into Frog Bayou WMA to scan the big river for terns.
 We expect to finish around noon.
 The trip is free and open to the public.
 You do not need to be an NWAAS member to attend.